 Avvo Rating 10.0 (“Superb”), 2013-present

-“Government Shutdown Takes E-Verify Offine; What Employers Need to Know.”
-New Jersey Business and Industry Association (January 2019)
+“Government Shutdown Takes E-Verify Offline; What Employers Need to Know.”
+New Jersey Business and Industry Association, January 2019

 “Working with Diverse Clients: Stories from the Field.”
 CLE Program, December 2018, Roseland, NJ